Nicky-2000/RNA-Seq-Manifold-Diffusion/medit_pipeline/README.md

-# MEDIT – Single-Cell Preprocessing Pipeline
+# MEDIT (Manifold-Embedded Diffusion for Inferred Trajectories) – Single-Cell Preprocessing Pipeline

 MEDIT is the reproducible preprocessing and infrastructure layer for our UML course project.